lethain/staff-eng/src/markdown/guides/where-should-staff-plus-eng-report.md

 Within these offices you’ll find a mix of _Architects_, _Solvers_ and _Right Hands_.

-Typically the _Office of the CTO_ comes relatively late in a company’s evolution, and is often introduced as a work around to an existing organizational problem that is a challenge to address, so example lack of trust between Staff-plus engineers and management teams, or an inability to delegate by the CTO.
+Typically the _Office of the CTO_ comes relatively late in a company’s evolution, and is often introduced as a workaround to an existing organizational problem that is a challenge to address, so example lack of trust between Staff-plus engineers and management teams, or an inability to delegate by the CTO.
 If you find yourself reaching for it _early_ in a company’s evolution, ask yourself if you’re avoiding a problem you should be fixing instead of introducing this concept into your structure.

 ## But in practice…